hongkim9815/wand_gadget_project/README.md

 ### Requirements

 This program is tested on python 3.7.3, but it might work well on python 3.7.\* or later.
-Also, I strongly recommend utilizing this repository in Raspberry Pi 3+ Model B.
+Also, I strongly recommend utilizing this repository in Raspberry Pi 3 Model B+.

 All required modules are in _requirements.txt_.
 Although below code is in setup.sh, if you want to use it saperately, type this code in your command line: